This post may contain affiliate links.

 For you, for Pinterest

 So, my lovely new blogger friends, is this helpful?
-It’s great for me to get some feedback, if I’m not telling you what you need to know just ask me in the comments or in our private Facebook group, Living Differently.
+It’s great for me to get some feedback, and if I’m not telling you what you need to know, just ask me in the comments or in our private Facebook group, Living Differently.
 What about you, any useful tools or plugins you think we should all know about?